-It's hard to get approved for a traditional balance transfer credit card with bad credit.
-Issuers of balance transfer cards typically require a good or excellent credit score to qualify, which is 670 or higher on the 850-point FICO credit scoring scale.
+It may not be possible to get approved for a balance transfer card with bad credit.
+Card issuers typically require a good or excellent credit score to qualify, which is a FICO® Score☉ of 670 or higher on an 850-point scale.

-But there are ways to get a lower interest rate if you're hoping to pay down credit card debt.
-You can look into secured credit cards that allow balance transfers, build positive credit habits to improve your score, or use payoff methods that don't require a transfer.
+But there are other ways to strategically pay down credit card debt.
+You can look into secured credit cards that allow balance transfers, build positive credit habits to improve your score or use payoff methods that don't require a balance transfer.

-Can You Get Approved for a Balance Transfer Card With Bad Credit?
+Can You Get a Balance Transfer Card With Bad Credit?

-When you're approved for a traditional unsecured balance transfer credit card, you'll generally receive an annual percentage rate (APR) of 0% for a period of time, letting you pay off credit card debt interest-free.
-One caveat: You'll usually pay a one-time fee, generally 3% of the transferred amount.
+While eligibility for a balance transfer card can feel restrictive, there's an upside: Once approved, you'll generally receive a 0% annual percentage rate (APR) for a period of time.
+This allows you an opportunity to pay off credit card debt interest-free.
+(You will generally pay a one-time balance transfer fee, however; usually 3% to 5% of the transferred amount.)

 You have several alternatives if a balance transfer card isn't an option for you:

-How to Pay Down Debt Without Transferring a Balance
+How to Pay Down Debt Without a Balance Transfer

-You may choose not to transfer a balance to a new credit card at all.
+You may choose not to transfer a balance to a new credit card.
 Perhaps you'd like to avoid adding a new card to your wallet, or your credit score disqualifies you.
+Instead, try these alternatives:

-- A debt consolidation loan: This method also transfers a credit card balance, but it's shifted to a personal loan instead of another credit card.
-You can combine other types of debt within the loan too.
-If you qualify for an interest rate that's lower than what you already pay, you could see savings similar to a balance transfer credit card, but you'll still need to apply and get approved for the loan.
-You likely won't get an APR of 0%, but make sure the rate you're quoted is low enough to save you money.
+- Get a debt consolidation loan.
+This method also transfers a credit card balance, but it shifts your debt to a personal loan instead of another credit card.
+If you qualify for an interest rate that's lower than what you already pay, you could see savings similar to what you'd get with a balance transfer credit card.

-- Call your credit card issuer and ask for a lower interest rate: Your issuer is particularly likely to agree if you've made all your payments on time and you've been a customer for a while.
+- Ask for a lower interest rate.
+When you ask your current credit card issuer for a lower rate, it is particularly likely to agree if you've made all your payments on time and you've been a customer for a while.
 Try again in a few months if you're not successful right away.

-- Work with a nonprofit credit counseling agency: These organizations can offer a free initial consultation on your debt situation and suggest payoff strategies.
-Search for a certified counselor through the National Foundation for Credit Counseling when you're ready to get started.
+- Work with a nonprofit credit counseling agency.
+These organizations can offer a free initial consultation on your debt situation and suggest payoff strategies.
+Search for a certified credit counselor through the National Foundation for Credit Counseling when you're ready to get started.

 The Bottom Line